gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

         second_textbox = Textbox(value="second_textbox")
 ```

-- Pay attention to the Row and Tab this time.
-We created the Textbox variables above and added them to Row with ```with``` syntax.
+- Pay attention to the Row and Tab components this time.
+We have created the Textbox variables above and added them to Row with ```with``` syntax.
 Now we need to add the Row component to the Tab component.
 You can see that Row component is created with default parameters, so its render parameter is true, that's why the render function is going to be executed under the Tab component's ```with``` syntax.
-- [x] As we know from the above example, it is going to be added in the Tab component because the Tab component is calling the render function under the ```with``` syntax.
 - To mimic this implementation, we need to call the ```render``` function of the ```main_layout``` variable after the ```with``` syntax of the ```main_layout``` variable.

 - So the implementation looks like this: